 How to Clean Jewelry

-- Soak: Pour full strength Simple Green All-Purpose Cleaner into a cup or jar.
+- Soak.
+Mix 1 ounce of Simple Green All-Purpose Cleaner with 1 cup of water in a cup or jar.
 Allow the jewelry to soak in it for about 10 minutes.

-- Pat dry: Dry each piece of jewelry completely with a soft towel.
-Hard-to-reach crevices can be dried using the cool setting on a hair dryer.
+- Dry the pieces.
+Use a soft cloth to wipe each piece of jewelry completely dry.
+You can also opt to leave them to air dry on a clean cloth.
+Hard-to-reach crevices can be dried using the cool setting on a hairdryer.

-TIP: When you're finished soaking and scrubbing, pour the used Simple Green in the sink.
+TIP: When you're finished soaking and scrubbing, pour the used Simple Green into the sink.
 You can use it to quickly wipe down your sink and help deodorize your drain.